Kaggle/kaggle-api/docs/README.md

                         Page token for pagination --page-size PAGE_SIZE Number of items to show on a page.
-Default size is 20, max is 50 -v, --csv             Print results in CSV format (if not set then print in table format)
+Default size is 20, max is 50 -v, --csv             Print results in CSV format (if not set then print in table format) --vertex VERTEX_ONLY  'true' if you only want to return models with Vertex links, 'false' by default
 ```

 Example: